gpeterson406/GreenwoodBanner_Book/_book/07-simpleLinearRegressionInference.md

 the scale of change more understandable.
 Some examples will help us see how these ideas can be used in applications.

-For the area burned data set, the estiated regression model is
+For the area burned data set, the estimated regression model is
 $\log(\widehat{\text{hectares}})=-69.8+1.39\text{ Temp}$.
 On the original scale, this implies that the model is
 $\widehat{\text{hectares}}=\exp(-69.8)\exp(1.39\text{ Temp})$.